taylorpaisie/intro-to-git-training/lessons/00_windows_setup.md

 ---

-## Step 5: Connect to GitHub
+## Step 5: Connect to GitLab

-You need to authenticate with GitHub to push and pull code.
+You need to authenticate with GitLab to push and pull code.
 Choose the method that works best for your environment.

 ### 🔐 Option A: HTTPS with Credential Manager (Recommended)